freeCodeCamp/guide/README.md

 `![your alt text](your url)`

-Then the images should show up when you click the "preview table" tab.
+Then the images should show up when you click the "preview changes" tab.

 ### Proper nouns